saylordotorg/course_prdv201/Unit08.md

+---
+layout: default
+title: "PRDV201: Accounting Principles I"
+course_description: "This course is designed to present the accounting cycle in an accessible and logical manner.
+It will provide you with a solid understanding of basic accounting principles and will introduce you to financial statement analysis."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Liability Reporting** <span id="8"></span>
 *Bill Bowerman and Phil Knight started the athletic company Nike with an initial investment of $1,000 in 1972.
 Just 40 years later, Nike is the